anwar-makhous/Dubai-App-Studio-Test/README.md

 - **CLEAN Architecture**: The project is structured following the CLEAN architecture principles, promoting separation of concerns and making the codebase scalable and maintainable.
 - **BLoC State Management**: Utilizes the BLoC pattern to manage state effectively, ensuring a clear separation between business logic and UI components.
 - **Local Server**: A Dart server is included in `lib/server` to simulate server responses, enabling easy testing and development without relying on a live backend.
 - **Unit Testing**: Unit tests are implemented for the data and domain layers of each feature, as well as for blocs in the presentation layer, as well as core directory files.
-These tests cover core functionalities and ensure robustness using `bloc_test` and `mockito`.
+These tests cover core functionalities and ensure robustness using `flutter_test`, `bloc_test` and `mockito`.

 ## Getting Started